 Here comes the the tricky part: the generally accepted convention is to call kilocalories “Calories”, with an uppercase “C”, whilst calories (one thousandth of a kilocalorie) keep their lowercase “c”.
 Since “Calories” sounds the same as “calories”, the two meanings often get mixed up and people do not use a capital “C”, even when they mean kilocalories rather than calories.
 The abbreviation for Calories/kilocalories is “kcal” or “Cal” whereas the abbreviation for calories is “cal”.

 This is why some unit conversion tools seem to offer wildly different results, depending on whether or not the users are expecting to see kilocalories or calories.
-Typing 1,200 calories into one of those converters gives you the result 5 kilojoules, which is about one third of a gram of Weet-Bix.
+Trying to convert 1,200 calories with one of those converters gives you the result 5 kilojoules, which is obviously wrong (5kJ is what is in one third of a gram of Weet-Bix).

-To make matters worse, when most people talk about calories in food, they really mean kilocalories!
+To make things even more confusing, when most people talk about calories in food, they really mean kilocalories!
 That is, Calories rather than calories, kcal or Cal rather than cal.
 You’re on safe ground to assume that whenever the word “calorie” or the abbreviation “cal” is used in connection with food, the true meaning is kilocalories (kcal/Cal).

 How to convert kilojoules to Calories kJ to Cal?